Columbine High School massacre: Bullying

 A similar theory was expounded by Brooks Brown in his book on the massacre, No Easy Answers; he noted that teachers commonly ignored bullying and that when Harris and Klebold were bullied by the jocks at CHS, they would make statements such as: "Don't worry, man.
 It happens all the time!"

-Cullen, as well as psychologists dispute the theory of "revenge for bullying" as a motivation.
+Cullen, as well as forensic psychologists, psychiatrists and criminologists dispute the theory of "revenge for bullying" as the motivation.
 While acknowledging the pervasiveness of bullying in high schools including CHS, Cullen claimed they were not victims of bullying.
 He noted Harris was more often the perpetrator than victim of bullying.
 In an entry by Eric Harris in his journal, he stated that even if he were complimented and respected more by his peers, the attack would have still, in all likelihood, occurred.
 In another entry by Eric in his journal he says not to blame the school's administration for the attack as the staff were doing a good job running the school.
 In a fact check published on April 19, 2019, on the eve of the commemoration of the 20th anniversary of the massacre, Gillian Brockell in The Washington Post underscored that, contrary to the popular view, their attack was not revenge for being bullied.
 Author Jeff Kass who has also published a book on the attack believes that bullying was not the cause.
 Peter Langman also argues against bullying being the cause of the attack.
 Other researchers have also argued against the bullying hypothesis.